andreemedeiros/Print-Automation/README.md

 10. Press enter;
 11. Write password;
 12. Press enter;
-13. Click on the position of img_0.png;
+13. Click on the position of image_0.png;
-14. Click on the position of img_1.png;
+14. Click on the position of image_1.png;
-15. Identify the position of image 2.png and start a 6x Loop to obtain a print of each session;
+15. Identify the position of image_2.png and start a 6x Loop to obtain a print of each session;
     11.1.
 Screenshot;
     11.2.
 Click button.
 16. Return to top of page;
 17. Position the mouse over the login area;
-18. Log out of the website;
+18. Logout on website;
 19. Open screenshots.
 ```